EazyBank/.github/profile/README.md

-# Easy Bank
+# Eazy Bank

-Welcome to Easy Bank, a simple and effective application demonstrating the synergy of Angular.js for the frontend and Spring Boot for the backend.
+Welcome to Eazy Bank, a simple and effective application demonstrating the synergy of Angular.js for the frontend and Spring Boot for the backend.

 ## Overview